RylieHolmes/Crypto-Currency-Tracker/README.md

 ## 📄 License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+No License. avalible for public use and modification.